cici-xingyu-zheng/swdb_2024_strategy/README.md

     - Its possible, but the punishment for the aborted trial is small, mostly a restarting of the trial.
 We could try to quantify it.

 4. Use AUROC for goodness of fit; and use evidence to compare bethween.

+Others: Supplementary Figure 7 has quiet a lot of interesting things to look at.

 ***